Communication Alternatives in Autism

 About the Book

-This book chronicles the experiences of ten autistic self-advocates who use rapid prompting method and facilitated communication.
+This book chronicles the experiences of 10 autistic self-advocates who use rapid prompting method and facilitated communication.
 Their narratives document the complexities that autistic individuals navigate when choosing to use a highly controversial, alternative form of communication in educational and community settings.
-Using letter boards and keyboards to write their chapters, the authors describe powerful stories in the context of aiming for disability rights.
-The book concludes by presenting research-based educational practices that schools and colleges enact to support students who use alternative forms of communication.
+Using letter boards and keyboards to write their chapters, they share powerful stories in the context of aiming for disability rights.
+The book concludes by presenting research-based educational practices that schools and colleges enact to support students who use these of communication forms.

 About the Author(s)